okuant/targets_tutorial/README.md

 * Edit README.
 Add a thorough description of what your project is about, what needs to run (data, libraries) and what are the outputs that produces.
 Don't miss this step.
 Or else.

+## The `init.R` script

+This piece of code is intended to be run once when you've set up your project.
+It populates the data structure of the project, creating physical directories in your DATA_path and symlinks in the local dir.
+`source` it after you've adapted the config files to your required data.

+Known synch problem: with OneDrive you may have to source the script twice if you have the space saving setting enabled.
+In that case, the first source will download the data, but you'll get an error when trying to create the symlinks.
+The second source should make things right.

 ## Notes
-The `.gitignore` files inside every subdirectory are intentionally left empty.
+Some `.gitignore` files inside every subdirectory are intentionally left empty.
 The reason to their existency is to keep the directory hierarchy, since git doesn't allow to commit empty dirs.
+Symlinks are supposed to be ignored.